 Pearson warns Johnny off the job, given the imminent introduction of the armoured vehicle with all its additional features - steel enforced, bullet proof, police radio hook up - which Pearson summarises as "a tank on wheels".
 But Johnny has planned the job for too long to give in now, as he explains to his rather reluctant team:

 The gang start arguing and quarrelling amongst themselves in time-honoured fashion whilst they wait for the storm to die down, but there are two extra elements to the film which now start to come into play.
-The first is Pearson, who must be one of the most suspicious characters in film history - you half expect him to stand by whistling with his hands in his pockets, trying to look innocent - as he more or less arouses suspicion at work by asking to go home after feeling ill after the robbery, and the other is Billie Whitelaw's character, Jackie Parker, the widow of the van driver involved in the robbery, who after her intial grief seeks revenge for her husband's death.
+The first is Pearson, who must be one of the most suspicious characters in film history - you half expect him to stand by whistling with his hands in his pockets, trying to look innocent - as he immediately arouses suspicion at work by asking to go home after feeling ill after the robbery, and the other is Billie Whitelaw's character, Jackie Parker, the widow of the van driver involved in the robbery, who after her intial grief seeks revenge for her husband's death.
 In this scene, Jackie starts to put the squeeze on Pearson, who is already starting to crack, as Katie looks on with disdain:

 Johnny and Katie, who has found out about the robbery, begin an affair, but Pearson has other things to worry about as Jackie Parker winds up the pressure, although it doesn't take too much for him to start falling apart (as Johnny feared right from the start).
 The police soon track down the money as Monty also starts to crack and the gang start to fight each other.
 By this time Pearson has become a nervous wreck, trying to burn the money in a hopeless attempt to cover his tracks and although Katie tries to get away with Johnny Jackie is not too far behind, following the couple to the fictional village of Brensham in Norfolk (actually Walberswick on the Suffolk coast, above) for the final showdown, although there are stil some twists and turns in the narrative left.